Indianapolis Industrial Lead Testing

 Lead is an issue that is present in many older buildings and industrial facilities painted with lead paint before being banned by the federal government in 1978.
-While a declining problem, lead paint and/or lead pipes or soldering is still present in some older structures and sadly, is still the leading cause of lead poisoning in children.
+While a declining problem, lead paint, and lead pipes or soldering are still present in some older structures and are the leading cause of lead poisoning in children.

 Lead can be found in the following:

 - Paint: Many older structures have lead-based paint present, posing a risk for children and infants.

 - Soil: Soil can pick up lead from exterior paint or other sources such as past use of leaded gas in cars.

 - Household Dust: Dust can pick up lead from deteriorating lead-based paint or soil brought into a building from outdoors.

 - Drinking-Water: Plumbing that the drinking water flows through with lead piping or lead solder can contaminate drinking water.

-- Other: Much older or foreign-made children’s toys can contain lead-based paint; antique items such as plates, may also contain lead.
+- Other: Much older or foreign-made children’s toys may contain lead-based paint; antique items such as plates may also contain lead.

-On April 22, 2008, the EPA issued a rule requiring the use of lead-safe practices and other actions aimed at preventing lead poisoning.
+On April 22, 2008, the EPA issued a rule requiring the use of lead-safe practices and other actions to prevent lead poisoning.
 Beginning in April 2010, contractors performing renovation, repair, and painting projects that disturb lead-based paint in homes, child care facilities, and schools built before 1978 must be certified and follow specific work practices to prevent lead contamination.
 Aegis Environmental inspectors are trained, state-certified lead inspectors.
 Aegis currently offers the following services:

 - Lead-in-paint assessments